 God has “no pleasure” in those who “draw back unto perdition” (Hebrews 10:38-39).
 If we don’t want to avoid destruction, then we must stop being two-faced, double-minded, and faithless.
 We must be zealous and repent (Revelation 3:19).
 Then we must “lay aside all filthiness and overflow of wickedness” and humbly receive the Word of God, “which is able to save our souls” (James 1:21).
 We must also forsake “friendship with the world” so that we aren’t conformed to it (4:4, Romans 12:2).
 Instead, we must be transformed into Christ’s image as we renew our minds through the Word (12:2, 2 Corinthians 3:18).
 Finally, we must set our faces like flint, toward God and heaven (Isaiah 50:7).

-I pray 2014 is hell on earth for the church.
+I pray this year is hell on earth for the church.
 Then maybe she’ll stop being afflicted with ‘the curse of Janus’ in her spiritual apathy, worldliness, and compromise.
 Jesus Christ will return for a pure and holy bride who loves only him.
 The church isn’t ready yet.
-I hope 2014 prepares her.
+I hope this year prepares her.